bioperl/bioperl.github.io/howtos/Scrapbook.md

 ------------------------------------------------------------------------

-The following scrap (with portions suspiciously reminiscent of HOWTO:EUtilities) demonstrates how you might do this:
+The following scrap (with portions suspiciously reminiscent of the [EUtilities HOWTO](/howtos/EUtilities_Cookbook_HOWTO.html)) demonstrates how you might do this:

 ```perl
 use Bio::DB::EUtilities;

 my (%taxa, @taxa);